 “I’ve had to extend some of the submissions and test dates when I’ve been unable to study and fully prepare.

 Future Fit have been very flexible with the learning which has been invaluable for me.”

 What interests do you have outside of fitness?

 “In my spare time, I am a drag queen by the name of Cybil War.
 I host events which I plan and produce and also appear at others’ where I educate people in LGBT, causes and rights.

 Over the last 6 years, drag has become more mainstream.
 Through the interest of the media, it has really been put in the forefront of understanding again.
 It has such an important and deep history within the LGBT community.

 While the dressing up part is always fun, it also presents great opportunities.
 It is a creative outlet and a job.
 I always try to change people’s perspectives and assumptions of what masculinity and femininity are.

-I’m a drag queen, soon to become personal trainer, and have appeared on SAS which are all considered quite masculine.
-If I able to do these things, anyone who is LGBT should be able too.”
+I’m a drag queen, soon to become a personal trainer, and have appeared on SAS which is all considered quite masculine.
+If I am able to do these things, anyone who is LGBT should be able to.”

 What are your future goals?